About the Blue-footed Booby

 How can I identify the Blue-footed Booby?

-The blue-footed booby is a marine bird native to subtropical and tropical regions of the eastern Pacific Ocean.
-It is one of six species of the genus Sula – known as boobies.
-It is easily recognizable by its distinctive bright blue feet, which is a sexually selected trait and a product of their diet...
+The blue-footed booby is a species of marine bird in the family Sulidae.
+The species is native to subtropical and tropical regions of the eastern Pacific Ocean.
+It is one of six species of the genus Sula, commonly known as boobies.
+It is easily recognizable by its distinctive bright blue feet, which...

 Where can I report a Blue-footed Booby sighting?